getparthenon/parthenon/readme.md

   <br>
 </p>

-**Version 2.0 is still WIP.
-Release date is expected to be 03.10.2022**

 ## What is Parthenon?

 [Parthenon](https://getparthenon.com) is a general functionality bundle for Symfony.
 Combined with the skeleton application it is a SaaS boilerplate which can allow you to build a project quicker by providing the generic functionality you would require.